Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 Februari 2025 09.57.21 UTC
+- WIB: Selasa, 25 Februari 2025 10.31.54 UTC
-- WITA: Selasa, 25 Februari 2025 10.57.21 UTC
+- WITA: Selasa, 25 Februari 2025 11.31.54 UTC
-- WIT: Selasa, 25 Februari 2025 11.57.21 UTC
+- WIT: Selasa, 25 Februari 2025 12.31.54 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: friendship
+Kategori: success